Devilquest/Universal-File-Metadata-Extractor/README.md

 ## Technologies Used

 - **HTML5**: For the structure of the web application.
-- **CSS3**: For styling and layout, including a responsive design and a dark theme.
+- **CSS3**: For styling, layout, and responsive design capabilities.
 - **Vanilla JavaScript**: For all the application logic, including:
     - File parsing and metadata extraction.
     - DOM manipulation.